Coronavirus Facts and Myths

 Myth – Hand gels are the best means of protecting myself

-While good quality hand-gels are helpful, careful washing of your hands, avoiding touching your face and staying away from those with obvious symptoms (flu like illness, coughing, runny eyes, fever etc) is the best way to avoid contracting the illness.
+While good quality, alcohol-based hand-gels are very helpful to reduce the risk of COVID-19, careful washing of your hands, avoiding touching your face and staying away from those with obvious symptoms (flu like illness, coughing, runny eyes, fever etc) is the best way to avoid contracting the virus.

 Please Note: hand gels are not effective if your hands are visibly soiled or very dirty.